 In this guide, we’ll walk you through the process of setting up webhooks, best practices for managing them, and tips to avoid common pitfalls.
 By the end, you’ll have a clear understanding of how to leverage webhooks to improve your workflows and integrations.

-Before diving into the setup process, let’s clarify what webhooks are.
-A webhook is a user-defined HTTP callback that sends data to a specified URL when a specific event occurs.
-Unlike APIs, which require you to poll for data, webhooks push data to your application in real time.
+Before diving into the setup process, let’s quickly define what webhooks are.
+A webhook is a way for one application to send automated messages or data to another application in real time.
+Unlike APIs, which require you to poll for data, webhooks push data to your endpoint whenever an event occurs.

-For example, when a customer makes a purchase on your e-commerce site, a webhook can notify your inventory system to update stock levels instantly.
-This eliminates the need for manual updates or constant API requests.
+For example, when a customer makes a purchase on your e-commerce site, a webhook can notify your CRM system to update the customer’s profile or trigger an email confirmation.

 Setting up webhooks involves a few key steps.
 Here’s a step-by-step guide to get you started: